antoniou79/scummvm-android/README.md

 make -j$(nproc)
 ```

 - The output APK will be created as ScummVM-debug.apk in the current folder.
-Make sure to move or copy it elsewhere before running make clean and starting to build for another architecture.
+Make sure to move or copy this file elsewhere before running "make clean" and starting to build for another architecture.

-Todo:
+TODO:
-- Test adding support for more third party libraries
+- Test adding support for more third party libraries (eg. pkg-config, OpenSSL)
 - Test possible transition to building with gradle without losing minimum API support
+- Organize the files better in a folder structure
+- Create another Dockerfile and script assets for the setup to build the old Android SDL port (uses SDL 1.2)
+- Create another Dockerfile and script assets for the setup to build the non-SDL port with the most recent version of NDK (this will probably result to the loss of supported older devices)
+- Experiment with possible SDL2 integration (?)

 Reference links:
 - Scummvm repository: https://github.com/scummvm/scummvm